-Motivated by his father’s windows of changed personality due to Alzheimer’s disease, Starling deconstructs time’s relationship with memory both individually and collectively.
-He examines courses of normalisation and change, the connection between future thinking and a past, the processes of forced and chosen memories as well as the interplay of reality and perception with memory, and how these are interwoven within the continuum of identity.
+Motivated by his father’s windows of changed personality due to Alzheimer’s disease, Starling deconstructs time’s relationship with memory.
+He examines courses of normalisation and change, the processes of forced and chosen memories, modes of individuation and collectivism, as well as the connection between future being and the cultural archive.
+These are examined within the interplay of reality and perception with memory, and how these are interwoven within the continuum of identity.

 Although Starling amalgamates various mediums and disciplines into his works, he has reached an in-depth understanding of the photograph as object.
 Beyond the artists use of found films, slides, plates and negatives from either personal, collective or institutional archives, Starling also practices various analogue photographic techniques from wet-plate collodion to the silver gelatin negative/positive process, to handcrafted printing papers as well as digital video.
 Starling often removes photography from its two-dimensional realm into sculptural forms.
 These forms, which move between individual pieces and installation, are often light-based and kinetic.
 From this redefinition, Starling utilises photography as an immersive tool of mnemonic, temporal and spatial enquiry.